Combined two-loop self-energy corrections at finite and zero temperatures: One-loop electron self-energy in the dimensional regularization

 \section{One-loop electron self-energy in the dimensional regularization}

 In this section we briefly remind the derivation of leading order $\alpha (\alpha Z)^4$ ($Z$ is the nuclear charge) self-energy correction to the atomic energy level within the nonrelativistic approach applying dimensional regularization.
 As is customary in dimensionally regularized quantum electrodynamics, we assume that the dimension of the space-time is $D = 4 - 2\varepsilon$, and that of space $d = 3 -2\varepsilon$.
 The parameter $\varepsilon$ is considered as small, but only on the level of matrix elements, where an analytic continuation to a noninteger spatial dimension is allowed.
+The regularization procedure used throughout this work relates to the modified minimal subtraction scheme, $\overline{\text{MS}}$, which absorbs the divergent part plus a universal constant that always arises along with the divergence in Feynman diagram calculations into the counterterms.
+When using dimensional regularization, i.e., $d^4 k \to \mu^{4-d} d^d k$, it is implemented by rescaling the renormalization scale: $\mu^2 \to \mu^2 \frac{e^{\gamma_{E}}}{4 \pi}$, with $\gamma_{E}$ being the Euler–Mascheroni constant.

 At first we briefly discuss the extension of the basic formulas of NRQED to the case of an arbitrary number of dimensions.
 The application of dimensional-regularized NRQED approach to estimate the Lamb shift in hydrogen can be found in \cite{PINEDA1998391}.
 The energy shift of the state $a$ corresponding to the one-loop Feynman diagram depicted in Fig.~\ref{fig:1} is given by the following expression \cite{Pachucki:1996}:

 where

 is the photon propagator in the Feynman gauge ($\mu,\,\nu=0,\,1,\,2,\,3$), $K=(k_{0},\bm{k})$ and $p=(p_{0},\bm{p})$ are the the 4-vectors of photon and electron momenta, respectively, $e$ is the electron charge, $g_{\mu\nu}$ is the metric tensor, $\delta m$ is the one-loop mass counter term, $\psi_{a}$ is the solution of Dirac equation for the hydrogen atom and $\overline{\psi}_{a}=\gamma_{0}\psi_{a}^{\dagger}$ its Dirac conjugation.
 The Coulomb potential $V$ in the denominator of Eq.~(\ref{xa1}) is given by